Expecting a baby? One of your thoughts after it settles in is…. How many diapers do I need for a baby?

-My Isabella is now 3 years old!
+My Isabella is now 7 years old!
 How time flies.
-I originally wrote this post before she was born.
-I am happy to say that I had ONE extra size 1 package and 2 extra size 2 packages.
+I originally wrote this post before she was born and I am happy to say that I had ONE extra size 1 package and 2 extra size 2 packages.
 I am also lucky that I was able to “hand them down” to my sister who was expecting twins!
 Now my other sister has had her THIRD son – so I’ve updated this post and am happy to say she’s done an amazing job stocking up!
 She’s been rocking the deals!
+And now my sister with twins is pregnant with her THIRD child.
+(We tend to have big families 🙂 I have 4, my sisters have 3,3 and 2!)

 *This post has been updated from it’s original version.